South Florida Psychology

 • Christorpher J. Fichera, Ph.D., Licensed Psychologist

-• Sharon M. Theroux, Ph.D., ABPP, Licensed Psychologist
+• Sharon M. Theroux, Ph.D., Licensed Psychologist

 • Kristen Prater, Office Manager